Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

 Consequently, to design a black-box RIT algorithm for rational formulas of size at most $s$, it suffices to construct a hitting set for rational formulas of inversion height at most $O(\log s)$.
-This bound plays a crucial role in our proof.
+This upper bound is crucial for our proof.

 Hrube\v{s} and Wigderson have given an efficient reduction from the $\rit$ problem to the singularity testing problem of linear matrices in noncommuting variables over the free skew field ($\nsing$).
-Equivalently, given a linear matrix $T = A_1x_1 + \ldots+ A_nx_n$ over noncommuting variables $\{x_1, x_2, \ldots, x_n\}$, the problem $\nsing$ asks to decide whether there exists a matrix substitution $(p_1, \ldots, p_n)$ such that $\det \left( \sum_{i=1}^n A_i\otimes p_i\right)\neq 0$ \cite{IQS18}.
+Equivalently, given a linear matrix $T = A_1x_1 + \ldots+ A_nx_n$ over noncommuting variables $\{x_1, x_2, \ldots, x_n\}$, the problem $\nsing$ is to decide whether or not there is a matrix substitution $(p_1, \ldots, p_n)$ such that $\det \left( \sum_{i=1}^n A_i\otimes p_i\right)\neq 0$ \cite{IQS18}.
 It is the noncommutative analogue of Edmonds' problem of symbolic determinant identity testing ($\sing$).
-While $\sing$ can be easily solved in randomized polynomial time using Polynomial Identity Lemma \cite{DL78, Zip79, Sch80}, finding a deterministic algorithm remains completely elusive~\cite{KI04}.
+While $\sing$ can be easily solved in randomized polynomial time using Polynomial Identity Lemma \cite{DL78, Zip79, Sch80}, finding a deterministic polynomial-time algorithm remains completely elusive~\cite{KI04}.